Have you ever felt frustrated, like you were going in circles?

 The Captain page 8

 I started thinking about other parts of the Boat and the parts of my life they represented.
 If my attitude was the rudder, then my heart was the ship’s wheel.
-My strength was the mast; my soul was the sail, the crow’s nest was my forethought, that beautiful lady on the front of the ship was my face.
+My strength was the mast; my soul was the sail; the crow’s nest was my forethought.
+That beautiful lady on the front of the ship was my face.

 For the first time in months, I started to feel excited, curious, and hopeful.
 I realized I could make small but targeted changes that drastically affected my entire life.